The Queen's Theatre, 209 Great Brunswick Street, Now Pearse Street, Dublin, Ireland

 John Billington, Tom Glenny, Joseph Eldred, Mrs

 artists of the time.
+Extract

-edited from The A.L.
-Reminicencences in The ERA 23 July 1904
+(edited) from The A.L.
+Reminicencences in The ERA 23 July 1904.

 Right - Clara and Wybert Rousby - Conceive, ye pitiable beings who have not yet seen the original of our description, an actress possessing a charming presence - a fascinating manner - a voice clear, sweet, and resonant as marriage bells - wondrous power of pouring forth silvery peals of refreshingly natural laughter, and a graceful and unaffected style of acting - then you will have some idea of Mrs Rousby.
 The Era, London, Sunday, 8 October 1876 - Courtesy John Culme.

-Above - From The Era Almanack of 1875: Dublin - Queen's Theatre of Varieties.
+Right - From The Era Almanack of 1875: Dublin - Queen's Theatre of Varieties.
 (Sole Lessee and Manager, Mr. Arthur Lloyd.)
 Open every Evening with the best Company in Dublin.
 Comedy, Concert, and Ballet.
 Always pleased to hear from first-class Artistes, Ballet Troupes, Organised Companies, &c.
 Three days' silence a courteous negative.
 The above is not a Music Hall, but a first-class Theatre of Varieties, and the largest in Dublin.
 Courtesy Jennifer Carnell of The Sensation Press.

-The Irish Times of 1874
+(The Irish Times of 1874)

 Queen's Theatre of Varieties, Dublin.